richardpenman/browsercookie/README.md

 ## Contribute ##
-So far this module supports the following platforms:
+So far the following platforms are supported:

 * Chrome: Linux, OSX
 * Firefox: Linux, OSX, Windows